Doc Antle

 Antle began raising dogs in his youth, and started operating a private zoo in 1983.
-Antle has worked as an animal trainer for films including Ace Ventura and Dr. Doolittle in addition to appearing as a guest on several television shows.
+Antle has worked as an animal trainer for films including Ace Ventura and Dr. Dolittle in addition to appearing as a guest on several television shows.
 In 2020, he was featured in the first season of Netflix true crime documentary series Tiger King.
-Antle was the subject of a follow up documentary Tiger King: The Doc Antle Story released in December 2021.
+Antle was the subject of a follow-up documentary Tiger King: The Doc Antle Story released in December 2021.

 Antle has faced accusations of animal cruelty throughout his career.
-In October 2020, Antle was charged with two felony counts related to wildlife trafficking and 13 additional misdemeanors after an investigation by the Attorney General of Virginia.
-Antle has also has faced public allegations of inappropriate relationships with minors at the private Buckingham County, Virginia zoo, and of operating a cult at the Myrtle Beach Safari location, claims that Antle denies.
-On June 3, 2022, Antle was arrested by the FBI for charges related to money laundering.
+In 2020, Antle was charged with felony wildlife trafficking after an investigation by the Attorney General of Virginia.
+After his conviction in 2023, he was fined $10,000 and banned from owning wildlife in Virginia for five years.
+In 2022, Antle was arrested and charged by the FBI for wildlife trafficking and money laundering.
+In July 2025, Antle was sentenced to 12 months and one day in federal prison, a fine of $55,000, and three years of supervised release.

 Early life and education

-Doc Antle was born Kevin Antle in Salinas, California in 1960.
+Doc Antle was born in Salinas, California in 1960.
 Antle grew up on an industrial farm in Salinas, part of a wealthy family connected to Tanimura & Antle, an agricultural company.
-His father was a boxer.
+His father endowed him with a hefty trust fund after his death.
 Antle dropped out of school before the ninth grade.
 As teenagers, Antle and his girlfriend traveled to Virginia to attend a one month yoga retreat at Yogaville, a community founded by Swami Satchidananda Saraswati, an Indian spiritualist.
-The pair got married after the retreat and changed their names.
-Antle performed magic shows at the Yogaville ashram and became a close associate of Satchidananda.
+Antle performed magic shows and became a close associate of Satchidananda.

-Through family business connections, Antle traveled to China where he studied basic medical training to serve rural populations and earned the nickname “doc”.
-He returned to the U.S. in the 1980s, a time where American interest in health food and mindful living was growing, and began practicing alternative medicine in the Yogaville community in Virginia.
+Through family business connections, Antle traveled to China and received basic medical training to serve rural populations; he claims to have earned the nickname “doc”.
+Upon his return to the U.S. in the 1980s, he began practicing alternative medicine in Yogaville.

-Although Antle has claimed to have a PhD in zoology, two of his former wives and other former staff members stated that he never attained a PhD, they also stated that he never went to a university, nor does he have a college degree of any kind.
-They claimed he instead paid someone to write that he was a doctor on a certificate while in China during a medical training course.